You may have heard the term ‘ambulance chaser’ before. It refers to individuals that solicit car accident victims in their most vulnerable moments.

 If a lawyer files a claim on behalf of your accident without your knowledge or confirmation, you should consult the experienced barratry claim attorneys of J. Gonzalez Injury Attorneys to pursue a civil claim.

-Our attorneys know how serious your situation is and want to make sure that we act in the most ethical manner possible.
-Our goal is to successfully represent you; not take advantage of your pain and suffering.
-We can help you pursue damages against a negligent law firm that acted through barratry as well as assist you in pursuing a fair claim for your personal injury.
+Our Rio Grande Valley personal injury attorneys know how serious your situation is and want to make sure that we act in the most ethical manner possible.
+Our goal is to successfully represent you, not take advantage of your pain and suffering.
+We can help you pursue damages against a negligent law firm that acted through barratry, as well as assist you in pursuing a fair claim for your personal injury.